A Closer Look At Mid Season Plant Health Decline Syndrome

 When I overlay these biological needs and processes with the realities of the growing season, the plague of late season plant health decline starts to come into focus.
 The microbe narrative could go like this:

 There are no plants using minerals during the winter month yet some of the microbes will slowly continue digesting minerals, thus there are usually plenty of available nutrients to start off the season.

-In the spring farmers hit the fields renewed, eager to put winter’s plans into action and determined that this year will be better than last.
+In the spring farmers hit the fields renewed, eager to put winter’s plans into action and determined that this year will be better than the last.
 Toward that end, soil is prepared, seeds planted, nutritional applications are on time and consistent, the fields are scouted frequently, the moisture level is monitored and everything that can be controlled is diligently tended to.
 The microbes are well fed and provided for, and they hold up their end of the equation.

-As summer comes on the reserves of minerals start to dwindle and unless the microbes can keep up with the demand, nutrient availability starts diminishing, photosynthesis becomes less efficient, the food supply is shorted to the microbes and nutrient availability suffers even more and so the cycle continues.
+As summer comes on the reserves of minerals start to dwindle and, unless the microbes can keep up with the demand, nutrient availability starts diminishing, photosynthesis becomes less efficient, the food supply is shorted to the microbes, and nutrient availability suffers even more and so the cycle continues.